|

 guns;

-breech-loaders, with Broadwell obturating ring to restrain the escape of gas,
+guns were breech-loaders, with Broadwell obturating ring to restrain the

 muzzle-loaders.
 Being rigidly attached to the carriage, they recoiled with it